 PERFORMANCE EVALUATION OF THE BOARD

 Your Board of Directors has laid down criteria for performance evaluation of DirectorsChairman MD & CEO Committees of the Board and Board as a whole and also theevaluation process for the same.
-The statement indicating the manner in which formalannual evaluation of the Directors the Board and Committees of the Board etc. are givenin detail in the report on Corporate Governance which forms part of this Annual Report.
-In pursuance to the above NRC of the Board and Independent Directors in their separatemeetings held on March 14 2018 have reviewed and evaluated the performance of Board as awhole and the Managing Director and CEO.
+The statement indicating the manner in which formalannual evaluation of the Directors the Board and Committees of the Board etc. are givenin detail in the report on Corporate Governance under Annexure V. In pursuance to theabove the Independent Directors in their separate meetings held on March 23 2021 havereviewed and evaluated the performance of Board as a whole Managing Director & CEOand Non-Executive Director.

-CONTRTACTS OR ARRANGEMENTS WITH RELATED PARTIES
+CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All related party transactions that were entered into during the financial year were inthe ordinary course of the business of the Bank and were on arm's length basis.
-There wereno materially significant related party transactions entered into by the Bank withDirectors Key Managerial Personnel or other persons which may have a potential conflictwith the interest of the Bank.
-As such disclosure in Form AOC-2 is not applicable.
-Thepolicy on dealing with Related Party Transactions as approved by the AuditCommittee/ Board has been placed in the website of the Bank.
+All transactions with the related parties that were entered into during the year underreport were in the ordinary course of the business of the Bank and were on an arm's lengthbasis.
+There were no materially significant related party transactions entered into by theBank with the Directors Key Managerial Personnel or other persons which may have apotential conflict with the interest of the Bank.
+As such disclosure in Form AOC-2 is notapplicable.
+The policy on dealing with Related Party Transactions as approved by the AuditCommittee/ Board has been placed in the website of the Bank under Investor Portal.

 DIRECTORS' RESPONSIBILITY STATEMENT

-In accordance with Section 134(3)(C) 134(5) of the Companies Act 2013 read with Rule8 of the Companies (Accounts) Rule 2014 your Directors state that:
+In accordance with Section 134(3)(c) 134(5) of the Companies Act 2013 read with Rule8 of the Companies (Accounts) Rules 2014 and other applicable provisions your Directorsstate that:

-a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures.

-b) The Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank as at the end of financial year 31stMarch 2018 and profit and loss for that period.
+b) The Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank as at the end of financial year March312021 and profit and loss for that period.

 c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Bank and for preventing and detecting fraud and otherirregularities.